-Hello, I’m Kei Yoshikawa, a multimedia artist currently based in Metropolitan Manila, Philippines.
-I have been blogging for more than a decade already, so my name or my blog Pinkaholic.net might ring a bell.
+Hello, I’m Kei Yoshikawa, a half-Japanese, half-Filipino multimedia artist currently based in Metropolitan Manila, Philippines.
+I have been blogging for more than a decade already, with my blog Pinkaholic.net being the most notable.
 I am the owner and designer of Pastel Pink Studio, a branding boutique.
 I love reading, writing, making things pop up from plain and/or digital paper, making sounds with strings and a bow, and occasionally pressing the shutter to capture moments — if they come by and don’t go quickly.
 I am engaged in my newfound love for baking as of writing.
 If I’m not in the mood to be social (so to speak), I thrive on warm coffees, flipping pages of a Murakami, while either Norah Jones or Armi (or any jazz-slash-indie artist for that matter) croons softly in the background.
 Only a few people inspire me, and one person who will forever remain so wonderfully intact on my pedestal, aside from my mom, is Audrey Hepburn.

 Over the years, La Vie en Rose slowly transitioned into the personal-cum-lifestyle-cum-travel blog of sorts that it is today.
 Why La Vie en Rose?
 What does it mean?
 It literally translates to “Life in pink” — my favorite color!
 However, I would like to better translate it to “Life through rose-colored glasses,” much like in the English idiom “to see life through rose-tinted glasses.”
 The idea is to depict a state where everything appears rosy to you — a state of bliss where one sees things in positive light.
 I like to interpret it more as creating positive thoughts from negative situations and projecting my inner happiness all around me.
 Here in La Vie en Rose, I will continue to document and share bits and pieces of my life as I try to see them through rose-colored glasses.